contemporary vs traditional art comparison

 Is contemporary art always abstract?

-Does contemporary art require more explanation than traditional art?
+Does contemporary art require traditional skills?